wuwbobo2021/jni-min-helper/README.md

 This crate aims to be a reliable dependency for cross-platform libraries to introduce initial Android support, without relying on some specific version of Gradle.
 Older Android versions can be supported as well.

+However, please consider using [java-spaghetti](https://github.com/Dirbaio/java-spaghetti) when its `0.3.0` version becomes available.

 Documentation: <https://docs.rs/jni-min-helper/latest>.

 The dynamic proxy implementation is inspired by [droid-wrap-utils](https://crates.io/crates/droid-wrap-utils). `droid-wrap` is another project with greater ambition, however the initial version is less reliable.